How to Build an AI Agent

 Step 2: Build Your Development Team

-As you move forward with how to build an AI agent, the next step is assembling a skilled team to develop and train it.
+As you move forward with AI agent development, the next step is assembling a skilled team to develop and train it.
 The expertise of your team members will directly impact the choice of technologies and tools used throughout the process.
 Typically, the key roles required include:

 A good development team is an excellent asset to your company.
 They can guide your business and teams on how to build an AI agent properly.